koykoy027/cheat-code/Inertia.js using Reactjs.md

 2. **Initialize the Inertia app**
 <p>
 Next, update your main JavaScript file to boot your Inertia app.
-To accomplish this, we'll initialize the client-side framework with the base Inertia component.
+To accomplish this, we'll initialize the client-side framework with the base Inertia component <code>resources/js/app.jsx</code>.
 </p>

 ```